FAQs

 Your debit card details, including details of the supporting bank account you provided, are held on file for the duration of your flatfair tenancy.
 In the unlikely event that there are lawful sums owed at the end of the tenancy, we will firstly always attempt to amicably resolve this with all tenants who resided in the property.
 If this won't be possible, we may deduct any sums owed from the registered debit card details under the liabilities set out in our Terms and Conditions.

-No. Instead of a traditional five week security deposit, you'll only pay a small check-in fee worth only one week’s rent or £120 (whichever is the greater), plus VAT, split evenly across the household.
+No. flatfair is an alternative to a traditional five week security deposit, you'll only pay a small check-in fee worth one week’s rent or £120 (whichever is greater), plus VAT, split evenly between all tenants.

 If your flatfair payment is unsuccessful, we recommend reading through our list of common payment issues below.
 If any funds have left your account but the payment has not been successful, they are usually remitted back by your bank within 24 hours but this will depend on your specific bank provider.